department-of-veterans-affairs/va.gov-team/products/find-va-forms-redesign/README.md

 ## Go-to-market Strategy
 - *How are Veterans and others using this product going to know it exists?*
-  - Will rely on redirects from legacy /vaforms/ experience to the new /find-forms capturing accured SEO value.
+  - Will rely on redirects from legacy /vaforms/ experience to the new /find-forms capturing accrued SEO value.
   - There's a link to the forms experience in the footer of VA.gov.
 That will be updated to reflect the new url
   - Update VA.gov on-site search Top Recommendations to reflect /find-forms
   - Remove `no-index` on /find-forms to allow the new experience to searchable via Google (e.g. "va forms")